 10. Breast milk isn’t just for babies!

-You can even use breast milk on your own skin or eyes or an older child for the same benefits!
+You can even use breast milk on your own skin, eyes, or an older child for the same benefits!

 Don’t let that liquid gold go to waste, mamas!